 Over 260.000 people world wide followed these races on Lifestream.
-That is o.k., but not fantatic for an Olympic sport.
+That is o.k., but not fantastic for an Olympic sport.
 A lot can be gained here.

 Well, this is all for now.
 Let's meet again at the 2015 UCI BMX World Championships in Zolder, Belgium.
 Good luck to all.

-May 9-10th., the UCI BMX World Cup-SuperCross at Papendal-Arnhem, Holland took place.
+May 9th.-10th., the UCI BMX World Cup-SuperCross at Papendal-Arnhem, Holland took place.

-Being present at this event, I was able to give a fair opinion of this event, which took place for the 5th time at the BMX facility at the Olympic Training Center Papendal.
+Being present at this event, I was able to give a fair opinion of this event, which took place for the 5th. time at the BMX facility at the Olympic Training Center Papendal in Arnhem, Holland.
 Here my opinion on this event:

 Waalre-Holland, May 12th.
 2015.

-An extra dimension were the different activities outside the BMX stadium.
+An extra dimension was added by the different activities outside the BMX stadium.
 The BMX free-style demo, the ATB/MTB event, the sprint on the artificial pump track.
-More people came and watched this year here.
+More people came and watched this events this year here.

 As always, the VIP facilities and VIP business lounge were taken care off professionaly.
 Around 2500 seats were available in the grand stands.
 On Sunday around 2200/2300 spectators came to watch the event, whish is just o.k.
 Atmosphere was good, also thanks to the good weather conditions.

-I realy don't have much more to say, besides that I learned that on the Saturday around 6 ambulance brought riders to hispital.
-BMX is a sport of falling down and getting up, however we should try to make the track as safe as possible and keep on working on that item, making tracks safer.
+I realy don't have much more to say, besides that I learned that on the Saturday around 6 ambulance brought riders to hospital.
+BMX is a sport of falling down and getting up, however we should try to make the tracks as safe as possible and keep on working on safety, making tracks safer.
 Accident will happen, but lets try to minimize that.
-Good think is that people involved in prepairing the track know where problem spots are in that track and they plan to change parts of the track for the better.
+Good think is that people involved in prepairing this track know where problem spots are in that track and they plan to change parts of the track for the better.
 That's the way to do it.